Removing Staggered Fermionic Matter in $U(N)$ and $SU(N)$ Lattice Gauge Theories: Summary and Conclusions

 In this paper we have shown how to completely remove staggered fundamental fermionic matter from $U(N)$ and $SU(N)$ lattice gauge theories, by solving the Gauss law for the matter, which, unlike the solution for the electric field, is independent of the dimension.
 We extended the well known procedure for complex scalar fields, arising from the Higgs mechanism, to fermionic matter and showed that it can be eliminated as well, by making use of the gauge symmetry and breaking it.
 However, unlike in the scalar case, when the matter is fermionic one must introduce other local constraints, accounting for the finiteness of the local Hilbert spaces of the original matter, and slightly extend the range of interactions due to the same fact, and also accounting for the fermionic statistics, building up on the result of \cite{Zohar2018b}.

-This opens the way to possibly easier variational and numerical computations for Hamiltonian lattice gauge theories, without having to deal with extra degrees of freedom for the matter - in particular with fermionic Fock spaces, as well as for quantum simulation without fermionic degrees of freedom.
+This opens the way to possibly easier variational and numerical computations for Hamiltonian lattice gauge theories, without having to deal with extra degrees of freedom for the matter - in particular with fermionic Fock spaces, as well as for quantum simulation of lattice gauge theories \cite{Tagliacozzo2013,Wiese2013,Zohar2015a,Dalmonte2016,Preskill2018} with fermionic matter, without the actual use of fermionic degrees of freedom in the simulator.

+After the completion of this work, we became aware of another work \cite{Surace2019} discussing the elimination of the matter degrees of freedom, in 1+1 compact QED (the Schwinger model).